Principles of operator algebras: 12c. Quantum groups

 \begin{proof} The fact that the lengths are finite follows from Woronowicz's analogue of Peter-Weyl theory, and the other verifications are as follows:

 (1) The symmetry axiom is clear.

 (2) The triangle inequality is elementary to establish as well.

-(3) Finally, the last assertion is elementary as well.
+(3) The Cayley graph assertion is something elementary as well.

-In the group dual case now, where our Woronowicz algebra is of the form $A=C^*(\Gamma)$, with $\Gamma=<S>$ being a finitely generated discrete group, our normalization condition $1\in u=\bar{u}$ means that the generating set must satisfy:
+(4) Finally, in the group dual case, where our Woronowicz algebra is of the form $A=C^*(\Gamma)$, with $\Gamma=<S>$ being a finitely generated discrete group, our normalization condition $1\in u=\bar{u}$ means that the generating set must satisfy:

 But this is precisely the normalization condition for the discrete groups, and the fact that we obtain the same metric space is clear. \end{proof}

 Summarizing, we have a good understanding of what a discrete quantum group is.
 We can now formulate a generalization of Proposition 12.20, as follows: